Generic name: polyethylene glycol electrolyte solution [ pall-ee-ETH-il-een-GLYE-kol-ee-LEK-troe-lyte ]

-Polyethylene glycol electrolyte solution can cause dangerous or life-threatening side effects in people with these conditions.
+GaviLyte-C can cause dangerous or life-threatening side effects in people with these conditions.

-People with eating disorders (such as anorexia or bulimia) should not use this medication without the advice of a doctor.
+People with eating disorders (such as anorexia or bulimia) should not use this medicine without the advice of a doctor.

-low levels of sodium in your blood;
+an electrolyte imbalance (such as low levels of potassium or sodium in your blood);

-Moviprep contains phenylalanine.
+This medicine may contain phenylalanine.
 Talk to your doctor before using if you have phenylketonuria (PKU).

-How should I take GaviLyte-C (polyethylene glycol electrolyte solution)?
+How should I take GaviLyte-C?

-Do not add any flavorings to this medicine, such as sugar, honey, artificial sweetener, fruit juices, or other beverages.
+Polyethylene glycol electrolyte powder must be mixed with water into a solution before using it.
+Do not add any flavorings such as sugar, honey, artificial sweetener, fruit juices, or other beverages.

 This medicine comes with instructions about when and what to eat or drink on your first day of treatment.
 Each brand may have different instructions.

-Throw away any polyethylene glycol electrolyte solution you have not used within 24 to 48 hours after it was mixed (follow directions for your specific brand of this medicine).
+Throw away any GaviLyte-C you have not used within 24 to 48 hours after it was mixed (follow directions for your specific brand of this medicine).

 What happens if I miss a dose?

-Talk to your doctor if you cannot drink all of the medication prescribed for you.
+Talk to your doctor if you cannot drink all of the solution prescribed for you.
 Your test or procedure may need to be rescheduled if your bowel is not completely cleansed.